Covid 19 Parent/Carer Information & FAQs

 What happens if my child becomes upset?

-If your child is upset they will be reassured in the normal way by their teacher.
+They will be reassured in the normal way by their teacher.

 What if my child has an accident?